 - No transfer of credit will be permitted for individual courses carrying fewer than two semester hours of credit.
 Credits earned on a pass/fail basis are not eligible for transfer.

 Under certain circumstances, transfer credit for work completed elsewhere after enrollment at Hood College may be accepted.
-This transfer credit will not be allowed for work equivalent to courses offered at Hood.
+This transfer credit will not be allowed for work equivalent to courses offered at Hood, unless approved by the program director and Dean.
 Students should submit the course description and transfer request to the program director for approval.
 Once approved, the student may enroll in the course.
 Upon completion, the student should have official transcripts sent to the Graduate School Office so that the credits may be applied to their graduate transcript at Hood.
 Transfer credit does not apply toward the grade point average.

 Conferring of Degrees

-Degrees are formally conferred only at the commencement exercises in May, but for all practical purposes the student has the degree as of the date requirements are completed.
-Students may petition for graduation three times during the academic year.
-Degrees are conferred in September, January and May.
-Commencement ceremonies are only held in May.
-A statement to that effect may be requested from the dean of the Graduate School.
+Master degrees are awarded in January, May and September.
+Students graduating in January participate in the May commencement ceremony.
+Students completing the degree requirements in September participate in the May ceremony the following year.
 All graduating students who have petitioned to graduate with the Graduate School Office will receive full information about commencement in April.
 Attendance is not required of master’s candidates, but all are encouraged to participate.
 For further information, see the section on Graduation in this chapter.

 Students must complete and submit to the Graduate School Office the Petition to Graduate form by the established deadlines posted to the College’s academic calendar, which is available online at www.hood.edu/graduate.
 To receive the Petition, students must have their signed Master’s Degree Candidacy Form on file in the Graduate School Office and have completed a minimum of 18 graduate credits toward their program requirements.
 The Petition form includes information for those planning to complete their degree requirements within a year’s time, and is available on our website at www.hood.edu/graduate